 1. Do your research before hiring a motorhome

-Hiring a motorhome for the first time can be overwhelming, so before you step onto the forecourt, do your research.
+Hiring a motorhome for the first time can be overwhelming, so before you step onto the forecourt, do your research and find out what to expect.
 What’s the right size for you and your family or travelling companions?
 What features do you need, and what can you do without?

 Do your homework on the road rules, too.
 What are the speed limits for motorhomes along your planned route, and where are the best places for refuelling?
 It pays to know this before you set out, as you’ll want to focus on the road when you’re taking the motorhome out on its first journey.